IdentityServer/Documentation/docs/advanced/userService.md

 ## Authentication

 Three of the APIs on the `IUserService` model authentication: `AuthenticateLocalAsync`, `AuthenticateExternalAsync`, and `PreAuthenticateAsync`.
 All three of these APIs are passed a `SignInMessage` object which represents contextual information about the request to login.
 These contextual properties are typically passed from the client to the  [authorization endpoint](../endpoints/authorization.html).

-It contains these properties which might be of interest to the user service.
+The `SignInMessage` contains these properties which might be of interest to the user service.

 * `ClientId`: The identifier for the client requesting the login.
 * `IdP`: The external identity provider requested.